henry-zwart/msc_thesis/reports/proposal/sections/methods.typ

       model for purposes of model-fitting.
 ]

-In #rq1 we plan to fit the NB model and its directed variants to empirical data, to investigate the relational structure of beliefs in real individuals, and how this varies across population groups or different experiences.
-For this purpose we have access to a longitudinal survey on climate attitudes in the US.
-The survey comprises six waves of responses collected between *DATE 1* and *DATE 2*.
-Each participant has responded to a subset of the waves, which may not be contiguous (e.g., a person may have responded in waves 1 and 3, but not 2).
-Questions cover demographic information about participants, their past experience with extreme weather events, beliefs regarding the causes of severe weather, attitudes about climate change and related policy, among other categories.
+To answer #rq1 we intend to fit the NB model (and its directed variants) to empirical data from a longitudinal survey on climate attitudes in the US.
+The survey comprises six waves of responses collected between *DATE 1* and *DATE 2*, with questions covering demographic information, experience and beliefs related to extreme weather, attitudes about climate change and related policy, among other categories.
+Each participant has responded to a (possibly noncontiguous, possibly singular) subset of waves.

 Inferring belief networks from this data will require an initial analysis stage to identify factors and questions that are relevant to the present study.